-- Disabled Toilets (On the ground and first floor)
+- Disabled Toilets

-- Ramp Access to the playground and sports field (when required)
+- Ramp Access to the playground (permanent) and sports field (when required)

-- Changing Facility
+- A Changing Facility

 - Sensory Room

 - Carpets (Hearing Impaired)

-- Vertical Blinds/Window Film (Visually Impaired)
+- Vertical Blinds/ Window Film (Visually Impaired)

 - Shower and separate toilet

 - Lift (Between the ground and first floor)

-All future building work will consider disabled pupils, parents/carers and staff.
+All future building work will consider disabled pupils, parents/ carers and staff.
 The school will also try to plan ahead for any specific needs that children joining the school may have.
 Please see the Accessibility Plan for more information.